forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Military
 > [in work]

-> simplified and likely does often not [fully] reflect the situation on a real battlefield.
+> simplified and likely does often not reflect the situation on a real battlefield.

 In defense it is possible to use buildings and natural structures as protection.
 For offense there are no protected defense positions, so usually action in the 'open field/air' is required at some point and thus a possible exposure to enemy fire.
 Solutions are to build equipment to avoid being targeted (e.g. by short exposure and/or stealth) or sustain a lot of damage (e.g. by heavy armor).